khan-ayanama/Course104-React/React Libraries/05-Redux-Toolkit/Notes/Notes-02/Note-01.md

 `Configuring Store`

-for now it takes one ooption which is reducer: an object which contains all the reducer of application.
+For now it takes one option which is reducer: an object which contains all the reducer of application.
 `Provider` It provides store to application

 ```jsx